 In this fast-paced, collaborative program, Kellogg faculty members – the acknowledged thought leaders in branding – discuss cutting-edge theories and practical application

-You’ll learn how to use marketing and branding to build a strong and enduring business and gain new insight into the importance and value of a strongly differentiated brand.
+You’ll learn how to use marketing and branding to build a strong and enduring business and you’ll gain new insight into the importance and value of a strongly differentiated brand.
 You’ll come away with knowledge and skills you can apply immediately to leverage your brand for increased customer loyalty, competitive advantage and profitability.

-Eric Leininger - Clinical Associate Professor of Marketing; Associate Director, Center for Market Leadership; Associate Director of the Kellogg Markets & Customers Initiative (KMCI)
+Eric Leininger - Clinical Associate Professor of Marketing Associate Director, Center for Market Leadership Associate Director of the Kellogg Markets & Customers Initiative (KMCI)

 Don Schultz - Professor Emeritus of Integrated Marketing Communications, Medill School of Journalism, Northwestern University

 Professor Tim Calkins: How global competition and the explosion of information impact brands

 "Discussions on branding and the successes and failures in the industry have provided new insight into strategies for the future." - Director, Brand Marketing Litehouse, Inc.

 "This program is revolutionary, challenging, and comforting.
 I learned many new concepts and ideas and feel secure in applying them." -Marketing and Communications Manager, Rx America

 "This program does an excellent job of discussing the importance of branding and how critical the details of a company's strategy relate to the brand." - Brand Marketing Manager Pella Corporation

 Connect with the Kellogg School of Management and stay up to date on the findings from our latest research.
 Followers of Kellogg will receive updates on trends in executive education and upcoming courses at the Kellogg School of Management.